The perfect destination for a family break in Ireland

 Take a Stroll Through the Park

-Orginally used as Royal Hunting grounds in the 1600s, was opened to the public in 1747.
+Orginally used as royal hunting grounds in the 1600s, the park was opened to the public in 1747.
 The park is still home to a large herd of fallow deer that can be seen regularly in and around the park.
-Phoenix Park is also home to Dublin Zoo, Áras an Uachtaráin, and Victorian flower gardens.
+Phoenix Park is also home to Dublin Zoo, Áras an Uachtaráin (House of the Irish President) and Victorian flower gardens.

 Learn More